 The CCIC NMR is a state-of-the-art campus-wide core facility that currently houses eight high resolution Bruker NMR spectrometers (600 to 850 MHz) with a range capabilities: high-sensitivity cryoprobes for biomolecular studies, high throughput sample changers for metabolomics, solid state probes for biomolecules and materials, micro-imaging and diffusion.
-The facility and resources are available to all scientists within and outside the OSU.
+The facility and resources are available to all scientists within and outside Ohio State.

 No matter what your field of study is, the CCIC NMR Facility is the right place for you to enhance your research to a whole new level.
 Some examples of what high-field NMR spectroscopy can do for you include: